meeshh/batmansay/README.md

 ![BATMAN](https://github.com/meeshh/batmansay/blob/main/images/screenshot_mosaique.png?raw=true)

-## ❖ What is `cowsay`?
+## ❖ What is `batmansay`?
-cowsay is a configurable talking cow, originally written in Perl by [Tony Monroe](https://github.com/tnalpgge/rank-amateur-cowsay)

-It was translated to JavaScript from the original program by [Fabio Crisci](https://github.com/piuccio/cowsay)

-This project is an adaptation of cowsay but instead, it randomly outputs characters from the Batman universe and some of their famous quotes
+This project is an adaptation of cowsay which is a popular Unix program but instead, it randomly outputs ASCII art from the Batman universe and some of their famous quotes

 ### What to expect?